khushi-411/khushi-411.github.io/_posts/2024-06-25-reduction.md

 ---

 ### **Introduction**
-A reduction is a method of deriving a single value from the array of value.
-Example, sumation of an array.
-A parallel reduction is an technique of co-ordinating parallel threads to produce right results.
-Reduction can be defined for mathematical operations like addition, subtraction, min, max, multiplication etc. This blog posts will start with reduction trees, a simple reduction kernel, minimizing control divergence, minimizing memory divergence, minimizing global memory accesses, hierarchical reduction, and thread coarsening for reduced overhead.
+A reduction is a method of deriving a single value from an array of values.
+For example, the summation of an array.
+A parallel reduction is a technique of coordinating parallel threads to produce the right results.
+The reduction can be defined for mathematical operations like addition, subtraction, min, max, multiplication, etc. This blog post will start with reduction trees, a simple reduction kernel, minimizing control divergence, minimizing memory divergence, minimizing global memory accesses, hierarchical reduction, and thread coarsening for reduced overhead.
 Let's dig in!

 This blog post is written while reading the tenth chapter, Reduction,